Dec 9, 2025

 Cerebral’s medication-management plan currently costs $180 every three months (about $60 per month).
 Therapy-only plans are $295 per month, and combined medication-plus-therapy plans are about $365 per month, before insurance.

 If you have in-network insurance, most patients pay around $30 monthly.
 Cerebral accepts Aetna, Blue Cross Blue Shield, Cigna, Optum, and United Healthcare.
-The services are HSA and FSA eligible.
+The services are HSA and FSA-eligible.

 Cerebral Reviews: What Users Are Actually Saying